spawnia/sailor/README.md

 Run `vendor/bin/sailor` to set up the configuration.
 A file called `sailor.php` will be created in your project root.

+A Sailor configuration file is expected to return an associative array where the keys are endpoint names and the values are instances of `Spawnia\Sailor\EndpointConfig`.

 You can take a look at the example configuration to see what options are available for configuration: [`sailor.php`](sailor.php).

 If you would like to use multiple configuration files, specify which file to use through the `-c/--config` option.

 It is quite useful to include dynamic values in your configuration.
 You might use [PHP dotenv](https://github.com/vlucas/phpdotenv) to load